Lee Germon: Captaincy

 Along with coach Glenn Turner, Germon had wanted to make significant changes to the culture of the New Zealand team He was faced with opposition from some high-profile players.
 There was much dissension in the New Zealand team in the tour of the West Indies in 1996, it has been suggested by New Zealand journalists that Chris Cairns and Adam Parore faked injuries to leave the tour early.
 After the tour Glenn Turner was deposed by New Zealand cricket.
-It is widely believed that this conflict with high-profile players along with loss of form led to Germon's sudden dismissal from the New Zealand side in 1997.
+It is widely believed that this conflict with high-profile players along with loss of form led to Germon's sudden dismissal from the New Zealand team in 1997.

 While Germon's form had slumped, (in Turner's era he had averaged 25 in ODI's with the bat, and 26.80 in Tests), in his last ODI against England he made 4 dismissals, former New Zealand wicket keeper Ian Smith said that he had "kept like a dream" His dismissal from the New Zealand team was highly controversial.
 It caused protest, especially in Canterbury.
 New Zealand convenor of selectors of the time Ross Dykes admitted to receiving hate mail and anonymous phone calls over the issue.

 Germon is one of the few wicketkeepers who has played over ten Tests and affected more dismissals than conceded byes.
 He effected 29 dismissals in Test cricket and conceded 24 byes.